Quantum-memory-assisted on-demand microwave-optical transduction: Introduction

 Extensive research has been conducted on the aforementioned transducers and quantum memories, yielding a series of significant advances.
-Quantum transducers have been experimentally realized or theoretical proposed in a variety of systems, ranging from optomechanical systems\cite{BochmannNP2013, HigginbothamNP2018, ForschNP2019}, atomic ensembles\cite{Han2018, Tu2022, Kumar2023, Borowka2024,Vogt2019}, electro-optical systems\cite{RuedaOptica2016, FanSA2018}, to magnonic systems\cite{WilliamsonPRL2014}.
-Typically, quantum transductions require high efficiency, high fidelity, and broad bandwidth.
-By utilizing an intermediate system that coherently couples to both MW and optical modes in steady states, all of these demonstrations must adhere to direct transduction protocols, where heralded MW photons are instantly converted into optical signals without delays.
-However, direct transduction schemes face issues such as atomic heating and additional optical noise introduced by continuous-wave optical pumping during the conversion process\cite{Kurokawa2022}.
+Quantum transducers have been experimentally realized or theoretically proposed in a variety of systems, ranging from optomechanical systems~\cite{BochmannNP2013, HigginbothamNP2018, ForschNP2019}, atomic ensembles~\cite{Han2018, Tu2022, Kumar2023, Borowka2024,Vogt2019}, electro-optical systems~\cite{RuedaOptica2016, FanSA2018}, to magnonic systems~\cite{WilliamsonPRL2014}.
+Typically, quantum transduction requires high efficiency, high fidelity, and broad bandwidth.
+By utilizing an intermediate system that coherently couples to both MW and optical modes in steady states, all of these demonstrations must adhere to direct conversion (DC) protocols, where heralded MW photons are instantly converted into optical signals without delays.
+However, DC schemes face issues such as atomic heating and additional optical noise introduced by continuous-wave optical pumping during the conversion process~\cite{Kurokawa2022}.
 On the other hand, quantum memory is regarded as a vital element in quantum information processing, serving as a synchronization tool that aligns various processes in quantum computing, a device for converting heralded photons into on-demand photons, and a buffer for temporally isolating intensive optical pumping.
-Quantum memories have also been experimentally implemented in atomic ensembles and doped rare-earth solid-state systems\cite{Saito2013, Julsgaard2013, Ranjan2020, Flurin2015, Reagor2016, Pfaff2017, Bao2021, Palomaki2013, Liu2023, Hsiao2018, Wang2019}.
+Quantum memories have also been experimentally implemented in atomic ensembles and doped rare-earth solid-state systems~\cite{Saito2013, Julsgaard2013, Ranjan2020, Flurin2015, Reagor2016, Pfaff2017, Bao2021, Palomaki2013, Liu2023, Hsiao2018, Vernaz2018, Distante2017, Wang2019,KYSu2022}.
 Currently, there is a pressing need to develop quantum memories that can achieve both high efficiency and long-duration storage.
 Of course, integrating these components to perform various functions remains a highly challenging task.
 The development of a single device capable of multiple functions is an important direction for advancement.
+However, the functional integration of an absorptive quantum memory with a MO transducer, which is crucial for suppressing pump-induced noise and enabling on-demand operation, remains experimentally unrealized.